 A hotspot for models and celebrities, Cannes is home to luxury resorts, high-end shopping, and upscale restaurants.
 Paris’ most fashionable residents vacation here regularly, as do Hollywood stars and the world’s elite.

-However, for those of us not walking the red carpet, Plage de la Croisette is a public beach in the midst of luxury.
+However, if you sadly weren’t invited to walk the red carpet, Plage de la Croisette is a public beach in the midst of luxury.
 Here you can sunbathe, swim, and lounge on the golden sand.
-Watersports like jet skiing, kitesurfing, surfing are also popular.
+Watersports like jet skiing, kitesurfing, and surfing are also popular.

 Plage de la Croisette can be accessed by car, train, or bus.